karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

    property of the `API` object.
 See the [management API][API] for more details on this.

-2. What exactly constitutes an error: here Kong uses the Nginx defaults, which means an error or timeout occuring while establishing a connection with the server, passing a request to it, or reading the response header.
+2. What exactly constitutes an error: here Qordoba uses the Nginx defaults, which means an error or timeout occuring while establishing a connection with the server, passing a request to it, or reading the response header.

 The second option is based on Nginx's [proxy_next_upstream][proxy_next_upstream] directive.
-This option is not directly configurable through Kong, but can be added using a custom Nginx configuration.
+This option is not directly configurable through Qordoba, but can be added using a custom Nginx configuration.
 See the [configuration reference][configuration-reference] for more details.